How To Get a Business Loan Approved

 What can you use a business loan for?

 You can use a business loan for any genuine business activity.
-According to proprietary Lend data, the most common purposes small businesses apply for finance in 2023 are:
+According to proprietary Lend data, the most common purposes small businesses apply for finance are:

 - Working capital: 25%